aframevr/aframe-site/src/docs/primitives/a-curvedimage.md

+---
-title: a-curvedimage
+title: <a-curvedimage>
 type: primitives
 layout: docs
 parent_section: primitives
 order: 4
 ---

 The curved image primitive makes it easy to create layouts that seem to bend around the user.
 Curved images arranged around the camera can be a pleasing choice for legibility because each pixel sits at the same distance from the user.
 They can also be a better choice than angled flat planes for complex layouts because they ensure a smooth surface, instead of a series of awkward seams between planes.

 The curved image primitive wraps an entity that contains geometry and material components.